bodrick/awesome/README.md

 *   [browserstate/history.js](https://github.com/browserstate/history.js) - History.js gracefully supports the HTML5 History/State APIs (pushState, replaceState, onPopState) in all browsers.
 Including continued support for data, titles, replaceState.
 Supports jQuery, MooTools and Prototype.
 For HTML5 browsers this means that you can modify the URL directly, without needing to use hashes anymore.
 For HTML4 browsers it will revert back to using the old onhashchange functionality.
 *   [winmarkltd/BootstrapFormHelpers](https://github.com/winmarkltd/BootstrapFormHelpers) - Bootstrap Form Helpers

-## Kotlin

-*   [UweTrottmann/SeriesGuide](https://github.com/UweTrottmann/SeriesGuide) - Track your favorite TV shows and movies on Android devices.
-*   [axel358/smartdock](https://github.com/axel358/smartdock) - A user-friendly desktop mode launcher that offers a modern and customizable user interface
-*   [tejado/android-usb-gadget](https://github.com/tejado/android-usb-gadget) - Convert your Android phone to any USB device you like!
-USB Gadget Tool allows you to create and activate USB device roles, like a mouse or a keyboard.  🛠🛡📱
-*   [helloworld1/FreeOTPPlus](https://github.com/helloworld1/FreeOTPPlus) - Enhanced fork of FreeOTP-Android providing a feature-rich 2FA authenticator
-*   [ohmae/orientation-faker](https://github.com/ohmae/orientation-faker) - Android app to control screen orientation
-*   [moezbhatti/qksms](https://github.com/moezbhatti/qksms) - The most beautiful SMS messenger for Android

 ## Makefile

 *   [Servarr/spksrc](https://github.com/Servarr/spksrc) - Servarr synology packages